ihuunter/hey/README.md

 ### Maintenance Scripts

-Convenient Node.js helpers reside in the `script` directory:
+Convenient Node.js helpers are in the `script` directory:

 - `node script/clean.mjs` removes all `node_modules`, `.next` directories,
   `pnpm-lock.yaml`, and `tsconfig.tsbuildinfo` files.
-- `node script/update-dependencies.mjs` updates packages across the monorepo, cleans old installs, and commits the changes in a new branch.
+- `node script/update-dependencies.mjs` updates packages across the monorepo, removes old installs and commits the changes in a new branch.

 ## License